debezium/debezium.github.io/installation/embedded.md

 ---
-# Detail comes from _data/deployment_detail.yml under the `embedded` key.
+# Detail comes from _data/installation_detail.yml under the `embedded` key.
-layout: deployment-detail
+layout: installation-detail
-deployment: embedded
+installation: embedded
 title: Embedded Engine
-permalink: /deployment/embedded/
+permalink: /installation/embedded/
 description: >-
   Add Debezium as a dependency and consume change events in process.
 No connector cluster, no messaging system in between - your application is the consumer.
 ---